timscargill/Virtual-Inertial-SLAM/README.md

 More sample HDRP projects are here: https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@15.0/manual/HDRP-Sample-Projects.html

 To start creating your own HDRP environment, try searching for 'HDRP' in the Unity asset store.
-This will present downloadable content which you can add to your project and use to build the realistic virtual environment of your choice.
+This will present downloadable models and materials which you can add to your project and use to build the realistic virtual environment of your choice.